Built to Last: Functional and structural mechanisms in the moth olfactory network mitigate effects of neural injury: Results

 However, where neuron numbers are smaller and neural outputs are not pooled, so that individual neurons have relatively unique effects on the system, it is not clear that ablation effects can be reliably mapped to effects of more biologically-plausible FAS-like injuries.
 Injury to PNs more closely resembles this case, since there are only 60 glomeruli in the moth AL, each handling unique information.

-We ran experiments to test whether the impacts on EN response magnitude of ablation injury vs. FAS-like injury had a consistent 1.75$\times$ relationship at these two locations, \textit{i.e.} the RN channel (red stars in Fig.\ref{injuryRnsPns}) and the PN channel (orange stars in Fig.\ref{injuryRnsPns}).
-All parameters were generated from a $MothNet$ template, with AL noise at natural levels and number of QNs = 0 (QNs = 2 gave similar results).
+In ablation studies, injury levels are typically measured as percentage of neurons ablated.
+To assess whether ablation is a good proxy for naturalistic FAS injury, we ran experiments to test whether the impacts on EN response magnitude of ablation injury vs. FAS-like injury had a consistent 1.75$\times$ relationship at these two locations, \textit{i.e.} the RN channel (red stars in Fig.\ref{injuryRnsPns}) and the PN channel (orange stars in Fig.\ref{injuryRnsPns}).
+All parameters were generated from a \textit{MothNet} template, with AL noise at natural levels and number of QNs = 0 (QNs = 2 gave similar results).
 Half the moths were injured by ablation and half were injured by FAS, with injury levels from 0 to 60\%, in order to compare the relative empirical effects on EN outputs.
-In each experiment, over 60 moths were generated for each injury \{type, level, location\} datapoint.
+In each experiment, over 30 (31 to 40, mean = 35) moth instances were generated for each injury \{type, level, location\} datapoint.

 The qualitative effects of ablation and FAS were similar, at each injury site.
-However, the relative quantitative effects of the two injury types varied drastically depending on the site of injury.
-For RN channel damage, ablation effects were roughly in line with that predicted by theory for large populations, \textit{i.e.} 1.75$\times$ FAS damage.
-This makes sense given the assumptions on number and distribution of RNs stated above.
+However, the relative quantitative effects of the two injury types varied greatly depending on the site of injury.
+For RN channel damage, ablation effects were roughly in line with that predicted by theory for large homogeneous populations, \textit{i.e.} 1.75$\times$ FAS damage.
+This match between theoretical and experimental ablation effects is seen in Fig.\ref{pieVsAblationResultsPanel} A. The match makes sense given the assumptions on number and distribution of RNs stated above.

-In contrast, ablation injury to the PN channel was roughly 50\% less harmful relative to FAS-like injury than predicted by theory.
-This is perhaps because FAS affects more neurons overall than a nominally-equivalent ablation, resulting in a broader distortion of the signal.
-In the case of PN channels, the widespread, lower distortion induced by FAS was evidently more harmful than the concentrated, higher distortion induced by ablation.
-Percent losses to EN response in all cases are given in Fig.\ref{pieVsAblationResultsPanel} (RNs: A, PNs: B).
+In contrast, ablation injury to the PN channel was much less harmful relative to FAS-like injury than predicted by theory.
+For example, 10\% ablation would theoretically induce the same EN loss as 17.5\% FAS injury and 20\% ablation would correspond to 35\% FAS injury.
+However, in our experiments 10\% ablation corresponded to only $\sim$12\% FAS injury (a ratio of 1.2), and 20\% ablation corresponded to only $\sim$25\% (a ratio of 1.25).
+This effect is seen in Fig.\ref{pieVsAblationResultsPanel} B by following horizontal lines, which correspond to equivalent EN loss, and comparing the percentage injury levels of (from right to left) experiment FAS, experiment ablation, and theoretical ablation.
+The experimental ablation levels required to induce a fixed EN loss were much closer to the FAS levels than theory predicted (ratio $\sim$1.25 instead of 1.75).